 - “Cargo monitoring firm launches IoT-led trade finance service” – Global Trade Review

 Even years after GPS was put into commercial use, major shippers were still relying on phone calls to carriers to figure out where their shipments were and if they were on time or not.
-Ready to change that process for good, FourKites was founded in 2013 and has since grown to become the largest predictive supply chain visibility platform.
-The startup delivers real-time visibility and predictive analytics for the broadest network of Fortune 500 companies and third-party logistics firms across 70 countries.
+Ready to change that process for good, FourKites was founded in 2013 and has since grown to become one of the biggest predictive supply chain visibility startups.
+The company delivers real-time visibility and predictive analytics for the broadest network of Fortune 500 companies and third-party logistics firms across 70 countries.
 Its load matching network allows world-class shippers, carriers, and 3PLs to collaborate across organizations.

 FourKites focuses heavily on actionable predictive intelligence for road freight, rail, ocean, and parcel supply chains across the globe.
 Its core tracking algorithm uses real-time data from its proprietary GPS, ELD and telematics network, combined with predictive weather, traffic, and mode-specific routing to generate accurate arrival time predictions.